MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 All the enrolled learners for the course and course administrators will be able to post and respond to queries on the discussion forum.

-### How can the administrators use the discussion forum to interact with the learners?
+### How can the administrators use the discussion forum to interact with learners?

-Every lesson has a dedicated comment section where the learners can place their questions.
+Every lesson has a dedicated comment section where learners can place their questions.
 Administrators can easily navigate and provide real-time feedback and answers to the learner queries which makes it easy for them to interact with peers/mentors and get guidance.

 ### As an administrator, can I moderate queries and responses on the discussion forum?

-Currently, Microsoft Community Training doesn’t support deletion or editing questions & responses posted in the comment section.
-However, this is something on our roadmap.
+Currently, Community Training doesn’t support deletion or editing questions & responses posted in the comment section.
+However, this is something on the roadmap.

 ### Can a learner ask questions to the instructor or subject matter expert in a private chat?

-Microsoft Community Training platform doesn’t support private chat or 1:1 discussion between learners and administrators.
+Community Training doesn’t support private chat or 1:1 discussion between learners and administrators.
 However, learners can connect with instructors using tools such as Microsoft Teams, WhatsApp, etc.

-### When I send an announcement, will the learners receive notification via email or SMS?
+### When I send an announcement, will learners receive notification via email or SMS?

 When an announcement is sent by the administrators there messages appear on the Notice Board for the learner experience.
 In order to have additional functionalities such as SMS or Email , customers can leverage the APIs to build these functionalities using Logic Apps, Microsoft Flow, etc.